 For those who had LEFT knee surgery, you may drive an automatic transmission once it is comfortable to do so and you are no longer taking narcotic medication.
-For the RIGHT knee, or those with manual transmission, it may take anywhere from 1-3 weeks depending on your pain level, strength, etc. Please wait to drive until after your follow up appointment so that we can assess your progress.
+For the RIGHT knee, or those with manual transmission, it may take 2-6 weeks depending on your weight bearing, strength, etc. Please wait to drive until after your follow up appointment so that we can assess your progress.